THE STORY OF SHELTER IN PLACE : A TEEN PERSPECTIVE

 The astonishing results are here.

 Visit the gallery to view the amazing individual submissions which inspired and informed the mural.

 The process of the Shelter in Place Mural has been so inspiring and emotionally healing

 that a moving 11 minute documentary film was created.

-SHELTER IN PLACE : THE TEEN PERSPECTIVE can be viewed from our website.
+SHELTER IN PLACE : THE TEEN PERSPECTIVE can be viewed here.

 Experience the emotional healing power of art during these challenging times.